openshift/enhancements/enhancements/network/service-egress-traffic-steering.md

 Taking MetalLB as an example for a LoadBalancer provider, the user will need to create their `L2Advertisement` and/or `BGPAdvertisements` with the `nodeSelector` field pointing to that label.
 That way only the node holding the label will be used for announcing the LoadBalancer service ingress IP.
 It is worth noting that in MetalLB's case, a given LoadBalancer service can be announced by multiple L2 and BGP advertisements, possibly being (even accidently) announced from multiple nodes.
 For our use-case the user MUST take care of configuring their MetalLB resources in a way that the service is announced only by the node holding the label - a full example is detailed in [Usage Example](#Usage-Example).

+### Implementation Details/Notes/Constraints

-To achieve these goals, we introduce a new resource `EgressService` for users to create alongside LoadBalancer services which can be either empty or contain optional fields:
+A new resource `EgressService` is supported alongside LoadBalancer services with the following fields:
+- `sourceIPBy`: Determines the source IP of egress traffic originating from the pods backing the Service.
+When "LoadBalancerIP" the source IP is set to the Service's LoadBalancer ingress IP.
+When "Network" the source IP is set according to the interface of the Network, leveraging the masquerade rules that are already in place.
+Typically these rules specify SNAT to the IP of the outgoing interface, which means the packet will typically leave with the IP of the node.

-- `nodeSelector`: allows limiting the nodes that can be selected to handle the service's traffic.
+- `nodeSelector`: Allows limiting the nodes that can be selected to handle the service's traffic when sourceIPBy: "LoadBalancerIP".
 When present only a node whose labels match the specified selectors can be selected for handling the service's traffic as explained earlier.
 When the field is not specified any node in the cluster can be chosen to manage the service's traffic.

 - `network`: The network which this service should send egress and corresponding ingress replies to.
 This is typically implemented as VRF mapping, representing a numeric id or string name of a routing table which by omission uses the default host routing.

-### Implementation Details/Notes/Constraints

-A new resource `EgressService` is supported alongside LoadBalancer services.
-When `ovnkube-master` detects that a LoadBalancer service has a corresponding `EgressService` it will elect a node to act as the point for all of the traffic of that service (ingress/egress).
+When `ovnkube-master` detects that a LoadBalancer service has a corresponding `EgressService` with `sourceIPBy: "LoadBalancerIP"` specified it will elect a node to act as the point for all of the traffic of that service (ingress/egress).
 If the resource contains valid LabelSelectors in its `nodeSelector` field only a node whose labels match the selectors can be elected.
 The specified selectors have to match at least one of the nodes in the cluster, otherwise we don't configure anything.
 If the `nodeSelector` field is not specified any node can be elected.